fetchai/docs-archived/docs/etch-language/debug.md

 * Local function definitions.
 * Returning `null` or no value from functions.
 * Attempts to construct primitives and unmatched constructors.
-* Mismatches between type and instance functions - *awaiting clarification*.
+* Mismatches between type and instance functions.
-* Member access support issues with dot operator - *awaiting clarification*.
+* Member access support issues with dot operator.
 * `while`, `for`, `if`, `var`, `return`, `break`, `continue`, variables, and expressions declared at topmost scope.

 ## System arguments

-`System.Argc()` and `System.Argv()` give us access to compiler argument count and values.
-In the following code, first we print the number of compiler arguments, then we list them.
+`System.Argc()` and `System.Argv()` give access to compiler argument count and values.
+The following code prints the number of compiler arguments, then lists their values.

 ``` c++
 function main()